kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 We can provide a certificate of completion upon completion of all 42 lessons at your request.

-We can also provide letters of recommendations and resume building assistance at a minimal cost.
+We can also provide letters of recommendation and resume building assistance at a minimal cost.

 ## Non Refundable